jmcphers/jmcphers.github.io/articles/efficient-editing.md

 | `#`	    | Same as above, except it moves the cursor to the previous occurance.
 | `/text`	| Starting from the cursor, find the next occurance of the string text and go to it.
 You will need to press Enter to execute the search.
 To re-execute your last search, type n (for next occurance).
 | `?text`	| Same as /, but searches in the opposite direction.
-| `ma`	| Make a bookmark named a at the current cursor position.
+| `ma`	| Make a bookmark named *a* at the current cursor position.
 A bookmark can be named any lowercase letter.
 You can't see the bookmark, but it's there!
-| ``\`a``	| Go to bookmark a.
+| `` `a``	| Go to bookmark *a*.
 Important: that's a backtick, not a single quote.
 The backtick is located to the left of the 1 on most keyboards.
-| ``\`.``	| Go to the line that you last edited.
+| `` `.``	| Go to the line that you last edited.
 This is very useful!
-If you need to scroll through the file to look something up, you can go back to where you were without bookmarking it by using the `. command.
+If you need to scroll through the file to look something up, you can go back to where you were without bookmarking it by using the `` `.`` command.

 ## Typing efficiently

 ### Use keyword completion

 vim has a very nice keyword completion system.
 This means that you can type part of a long word, press a key, and have vim finish the word for you.
-For instance, if you have a variable called iAmALongAndAwkwardVarName somewhere in your code, you probably don't want to type the whole thing in every time you use it.
+For instance, if you have a variable called *iAmALongAndAwkwardVarName* somewhere in your code, you probably don't want to type the whole thing in every time you use it.

 To use keyword completion, just type the first few letters of the string (e.g. `iAmAL`) and press `<C-N>` (that means hold down Ctrl and type N) or `<C-P>`.
 If vim doesn't give you the word you want at first, keep trying -- vim will cycle through all completions it can find.